DantePrins/resume/README.md

 ### Pulmonary Fibrosis Abstract
 This abstract is for a manuscript I contributed to both the research and authoring of on during my time at The Centre For Heart Lung Innovation in the Hogg lab.
 The manuscript was subbmitted and accepted by the American Thoracic Society for review and publication.

+## ENPH253 Autonomous Can Collection Robot

+### Robot Summer Recap
+This is a presentation of my design made for the ENPH253 robotics competition.
+The robot was designed with the limitations of household and store bought materials and tools.
+Our team scored 7th of 16 teams in the competition, with my robot being the highest scoring copy built by each of our teammates.

+### Robot Proposal
+This proposal was put together by myself and my two teamates before we each began serious construction of our robot.
+In particular, I was responsible for mechanical prototyping, kinematic calculations for things like turning, and PCB design.

 ## President of the UBC Water Polo Club